lbryio/spec/index.md

 The _root hash_ is the hash of the root node.
 It is stored in the header of each block in the blockchain.
 Nodes in the LBRY network use the root hash to efficiently and securely validate the state of the claimtrie.

 Multiple claims can exist for the same name.
-They are all stored in the leaf node for that name, sorted in decreasing order by the amount of credits backing each claim.
+They are all stored in the leaf node for that name, sorted by the amount of credits backing the claim (descending), then by block height (ascending), then by transaction order in the block (ascending).

 <!-- fix me above? "amount of credits backing each claim" is the effective amount, but that's not defined till later -->